tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 ...
 ```

 Let’s say we want a left- or right-arrow keydown event to start the ship rotating, and we want to keep rotating until the key is released.
-To achieve this, we use the builtin `setInterval(f,i)` function, which invokes the function `f` repeatedly with the specified interval `i` delay (in milliseconds) between each invocation.  `setInterval` returns a numeric handle which we need to store so that we can clear the interval behaviour later.
+To achieve this, we use the built-in `setInterval(f,i)` function, which invokes the function `f` repeatedly with the specified interval `i` delay (in milliseconds) between each invocation.  `setInterval` returns a numeric handle which we need to store so that we can clear the interval behaviour later.

 ```typescript
       const handle = setInterval(function() {